Ferries from

 How long is the ferry from Crete to Dodecanese Islands?

-The ferry from Crete to Dodecanese Islands takes between 2 hours and 11 hours 30 minutes depending on the ferry route, operator, and ship that you choose.
+The ferry from Crete to Dodecanese Islands takes between 1 hour 10 minutes and 32 hours 50 minutes depending on the ferry route, operator, and ship that you choose.

 What is the fastest ferry from Crete to Dodecanese Islands?